 There are three other Alpine Botanical Gardens in Valle d’Aosta:

 - Chanousia is the oldest one, dating back to 1897: it is at an altitude of 2170 meters, near the Colle del Piccolo San Bernardo, on French soil.

-- Paradisia Alpine Botanic Garden is located within the Gran Paradiso National Park, in the Cogne valley (one of the most interesting areas in the Aosta Valley in terms of plant life).
-Established in 1955, the garden is situated at 1700 metres above sea level, and is undoubtedly the most important of the four Alpine botanical gardens in the Aosta Valley, and the one that has achieved the most acclaim for its scientific research.
-Its name derives from Paradisea liliastrum, the mountain lily.
+- Paradisia is inside Gran Paradiso National Park, in the valley of Cogne, one of the most interesting areas in Valle d’Aosta in terms of flowering plants.
+It was founded in 1955 and is located at an altitude of 1700 m.
+It is unquestionably the most important of the four botanical gardens in Valle d’Aosta, and the one that has achieved the most respected standing scientifically.
+It takes its name from the mountain lily (Paradisea liliastrum).

 - Castel Savoia is the garden founded in 1990 on the grounds of the castle from which it takes its name, which was built at the behest of Queen Margherita in 1898 in Gressoney Saint-Jean.
 The garden is at an altitude of 1350 meters and is planted for esthetic impact: ornamental plants, with their luxuriant, showy blooms, are featured here.

 The four Alpine Gardens in Valle d’Aosta, though managed separately, are coordinated by the Department of the Environment, natural resources and forestry of the Autonomous Region of Valle d’Aosta.